-(i) periods of high activity (whether from the Customer, the Authorised Users or howsoever otherwise), and the Customer and the Authorised Users acknowledge that the Services may be subject to limitations, delays and other problems at times of such high activity; and
+(i) periods of high activity (whether from the Customer, the System Users or howsoever otherwise), and the Customer and the System Users acknowledge that the Services may be subject to limitations, delays and other problems at times of such high activity; and

 4.4 The Contract shall not prevent MUSO from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to or the same as those provided under the Contract.

-5.1 The Customer and the Authorised User shall:
+5.1 The Customer and the System User shall:

 (a) provide MUSO with:

 (i) all necessary co-operation in relation to the Contract; and

 (ii) all necessary access to such information as may be required by MUSO, in order to provide the Services;